 \section{Introduction}

-The nitrogen and oxygen molecules are the main constituents of the atmospheres and are simple species of great interest for interstellar medium \cite{1M,2M,3M,4M}.
-First all of nitrogen and oxygen molecules are very important constituent of planets upper atmosphere and play a crucial role in the atmospheric chemistry at mesospheric and thermosphere altitudes.
-The solar radiation mainly results from solar flares, a solar wind, coronal mass ejections and solar prominences and includes the electromagnetic radiation and energetic electrons, protons and $\alpha -$particles.
-These basic components of the solar radiation interact with the atmospheric nitrogen and oxygen molecules: the electromagnetic radiation with energy from a few tenths of eV to hundreds of MeV, electrons and protons in the energy spectrum from a few tenths of eV to hundreds of MeV and up to GeV, and helium ions with energies up to 10 keV.
-Numerous processes of formation of atoms or atomic ions in which oxygen and nitrogen molecules play role as targets, has attracted considerable interest.
-These processes play a crucial role in the atmospheric chemistry at mesospheric and thermosphere altitudes.
-Ionic species are present in upper atmosphere of planets and they govern the chemistry of ionospheres.
-Among all, atomic and molecular ions have been detected in comet tails too.
-Amongst the many inelastic processes involving oxygen ions, the excitation, ionization and charge exchange are relevant to the low-temperature edge plasma region of current thermonuclear fusion devices \cite{5M,6M}.
-Oxygen is also one of the typical impurities in almost all laboratory plasmas \cite{5M}.
+Nitrogen and oxygen molecules are the main constituents of the atmosphere and are simple species of great interest for interstellar medium \cite {1M,2M,3M,4M}.
+First, all nitrogen and oxygen molecules are important constituents of the upper atmosphere of planets and play a crucial role in atmospheric chemistry at mesospheric and thermosphere altitudes.
+Solar radiation mainly results from solar flares, solar wind, coronal mass ejections, and solar prominences and includes electromagnetic radiation and energetic electrons, protons, and $\alpha -$particles.
+These basic components of solar radiation interact with atmospheric nitrogen and oxygen molecules: electromagnetic radiation with energies from a few tenths of eV to hundreds of MeV, electrons and protons in the energy spectrum from a few tenths of eV to hundreds of MeV and up to GeV, and helium ions with energies up to 10 keV.
+Numerous processes of the formation of atoms or atomic ions in which oxygen and nitrogen molecules act as targets, have attracted considerable interest.
+These processes play a crucial role in atmospheric chemistry at mesospheric and thermosphere altitudes.
+Ionic species are present in the upper atmosphere of planets and govern ionosphere chemistry.
+Atomic and molecular ions have also been detected in the comet tails.
+Among the many inelastic processes involving oxygen ions, excitation, ionization, and charge exchange are relevant to the low-temperature edge plasma region of current thermonuclear fusion devices \cite{5M,6M}.
+Oxygen is also typical impurity in almost all laboratory plasmas \cite{5M}.